Free Process Map Templates & How to Use them

 Visit Miro

 This value stream mapping template works best for tracking how production and logistics activities contribute to overall lead time and efficiency.
-It focuses on mapping each process involved in manufacturing or service delivery, from planning and sourcing to final shipping.
-The goal is to expose inefficiencies between stages and show how timing affects the total value delivered to the customer.
+It maps each process in manufacturing or service delivery, from planning and sourcing through to final shipping.
+The goal is to expose inefficiencies between stages and how timing affects the value delivered to the customer.

-The map uses a horizontal flow to connect the information and production layers.
-The top portion covers data movement and coordination activities, while the bottom section tracks physical work such as transport, waiting, or assembly.
+The map uses a horizontal flow to connect two distinct layers.
+The top portion covers data movement and coordination activities, while the bottom tracks physical work such as transport, waiting, and assembly.

-In this template, Miro varies somewhat from traditional symbols.
-Boxes represent production or information stages, while triangles and icons show inventory or waiting periods.
-The timeline at the bottom quantifies delays and processing time, allowing teams to assess total lead time.
-Feedback paths, shown with arrows or dotted lines, indicate communication or control loops such as daily shipping plans or production updates.
-This visual hierarchy separates planning activities from execution, helping pinpoint inefficiencies in scheduling or logistics.
+Miro’s template adapts some traditional symbols: boxes represent production or information stages, while triangles and icons mark inventory or waiting periods.
+The timeline at the bottom quantifies delays and processing time so teams can assess total lead time at a glance.
+Arrows and dotted lines indicate feedback paths such as daily shipping plans or production updates, and this separation of planning from execution makes it easier to pinpoint inefficiencies in scheduling or logistics.

 How to use a value stream map: